Amplifying voices that experienced anti-Asian racism during COVID

 Co-investigators, Dr. Karie Gaska, Dr. Shelby Scott, and Dr. Yang were one of four nationwide research teams selected as the 2020 Health Equity Research Awardees of the American Association of Medical Colleges' (AAMC's) Collaborative for Health Equity: Act, Research, Generate Evidence (CHARGE).
 This project centers women's experiences using an intersectional feminist approach, to examine questions of healthcare equity and access for BIWOC.

-Examining labor-based grading contracts in psychology classes as anti-bias anti-racist (ABAR) educational assessments
+Examining labor-based grading contracts in psychology classes as ABAR educational assessments

 In collaboration with Drs.
-J. Garrett-Walker, Ben Levy, and Saera Khan at USF, this project aims to assess the implementation of grading contracts (GCs) across a range of psychology classes.
+J. Garrett-Walker and Ben Levy at USF and Dr. Matt Capriotti at SJSU, this project aims to assess the implementation of grading contracts (GCs) across a range of psychology classes.
 We are looking at constructs of acceptability and feasibility, as well as whether GCs are more equitable as assessment tools for first-generation and other underrepresented university students in order to contribute to ABAR efforts in the college classroom.

 Experiences of BIPOC gender expansive emerging adults